sonata-project/SonataUserBundle/UPGRADE-5.0.md

 ## `SecurityRolesType` and related classes removed

 Now the UserAdmin uses `RolesMatrixType` by default to render the roles on the User edit form.
-The old `SecurityRolesType` and its related clasess are removed.
+The old `SecurityRolesType` and its related classes are removed.
 If you are customising the UserAdmin, please change your form type for the roles to `SecurityRolesType`.